nus-cs2103-AY2425S1/ip/docs/README.md

 Q: How do I transfer my data to another computer?
 A: Install the app on the other computer and copy the data file from the previous GLaDOS home folder to the new one.

+---

-Known Issues
+## Known Issues

-UI Glitches: If you encounter any UI glitches when using multiple screens, try restarting the application.
-Help Window Minimization: If the help window is minimized and you run the help command again, it might not reappear.
-To resolve this, manually restore the minimized help window.
+- UI Issues: If you expand the window vertically, you may see some empty space.
+GLaDOS is currently not expandable-friendly.

+---

+## Command Summary